-Learn where food comes from, feed a goat, pet a rabbit, or hang out with frogs!
-We’ve found farm experiences in and around Singapore for a day in the countryside with the kids.
+Feed a goat, pet a rabbit, or hang out with cows!
+We’ve found the best farm experiences in and around Singapore to immerse yourselves in nature.

-Growing up in urban Singapore, there’s one thing we know our children are missing out on: trips to the countryside and seeing real live farm animals!
+Growing up in urban Singapore, there’s one thing we know our kiddos are missing out on – trips to the countryside and seeing real live farm animals!
 We want our kids to know where their food comes from, get into more outdoor activities, see a more rustic side to Singapore and enjoy some lovely animal encounters.
-So, we searched beyond the skyscrapers to gather these fun farm visits where city kids can see vegetables growing, feed animals and spend the day exploring the great outdoors.
+So, we searched beyond the skyscrapers to gather these fun farm visits in Singapore and beyond, where city kids can see vegetables growing, feed animals and spend the day exploring the great outdoors.
 So pull on your wellies and head on down to these top farms for kids in Singapore!

 4. Hay Dairies

-While most kiddos don’t give much thought to where the milk in their cereal bowl comes from, essentially almost all will presume it comes from a cow.
+While most kiddos don’t give much thought to where the milk in their cereal bowl comes from, essentially, almost all will presume it comes from a cow.
 Goat’s milk, however, is considered by many to be a healthier choice.
 Head over to Hay Dairies – home to more than 800 goats – and get the inside scoop!
-Usually, you can join a free farm tour, milk a goat or two yourself and get to know these full-of-character cuties before stocking up on the good stuff to bring home.
-Due to Covid-19, and to protect both visitors and goats, the goat milking area as well as feeding/petting of goats is unavailable until further notice.
-However, you can still walk along the sheltered pathway to view the goats from a distance.
-One of the most fun farm visits in Singapore!
+Usually, you can join a free farm tour, milk a goat or two yourself and get to know these full-of-character cuties before stocking up on the good stuff to bring home!

 8. Singapore Zoo